whitehara/kernel-patch-fedora/README.md

 |[kernel-tkg-alderlake-preempt](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg-alderlake-preempt/)|![Status](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg-alderlake-preempt/package/kernel/status_image/last_build.png)|

 ## Overview
-- You can create custom rpm with these patches for the fedora.
+- You can create custom RPMs with these patches for the Fedora.
-  - Download srpm from fedora repository and apply patches to the kernel source.
+  - Download SRPM from fedora repository and apply patches to the kernel source.
     - https://koji.fedoraproject.org/koji/packageinfo?packageID=8
-  - Patched RPMs are available in [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) You can install by dnf.
+  - Patched RPMs are available in [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) You can install them using dnf.
-- Most of these patches are suitable for gaming on Linux.
+- Most of these patches are optimized for gaming on Linux.

   These patches are from:
    - https://github.com/graysky2/kernel_compiler_patch